m-perez-da/mid-bootcamp/readme.md

 ### Motivation

-There are lot of articles and methods about markets forecast (chart figures, indicators, Elliot waves,..).
+There are lot of articles and methods about markets forecast (chart figures, indicators, Elliot waves,..), but no special attention to volume.

 This work is about volume trends.
-By studying variation in volume over a period of time (quarters), we will try to detect where the biggest market players (funds) are putting (or withdrawing) their money.
+By studying variation in volume over a period of time (quarters), I will try to detect where the biggest market players (funds and investment banks) are putting (or withdrawing) their money.

 I assume that big funds trade a big amount of volume, and it is not ease for them to hide when they are changing its portfolio (looking for sectors with better perspectives).
 It seems to be a good idea to invest in those sectors, and try to beat the market!

-And of course, take advantage of it!
+### Development

+Developed with Jupyter notebooks and Tableau.

 ### Sources